 And good listening isn’t simply all about feel-good sentiment.
 There are quantifiable sales performance benefits as well!

-Even when it comes to leadership, listening is a key ingredient for high performing teams.
+Even when it comes to leadership, listening is a key ingredient for high-performing teams.
 In fact, a recent study found that managers who listen well are perceived as better leaders, generate more trust with their team members, instill higher job satisfaction, and increase their team’s creativity.

-But listening is hard for many us.
+But despite how critical this skill is, listening is hard for many of us.

 Five Simple Listening Tips